-This chapter on national circumstances provides information on the legal framework and institutional arrangements, which comprises the description of the laws, regulations, Decrees, Diplomas existent in the country which supports the efforts for reducing emissions from deforestation and forest degradation and identifies the gaps and the actions in place towards a solid legal framework.
+This chapter on national circumstances provides information on the legal framework and institutional arrangements, which comprises the description of the laws, regulations, Decrees, Diplomas existent in the country that support the efforts for reducing emissions from deforestation and forest degradation and identify the gaps and the actions in place towards a solid legal framework.
 This includes a description of institutional arrangements for MRV system and the potential gaps for its effective implementation.
-Furthermore, a description on drivers of deforestation is provided which includes information of the current deforestation, identifies the main drivers of deforestation and forest degradation on plans and policies in terms of what is intended to do in view of the current institutional and legal framework and the drivers of deforestation.
-Plans are more operational and they will be applied in the coming five to 11 years from now and include the roadmap for the implementation and operationalization of the countries Measurement, Reporting and Verification system (MRV).
+Furthermore, a description on drivers of deforestation is provided, which includes information of the current deforestation, identifies the main drivers of deforestation and forest degradation and forest degradation and its contribution to total deforestation.
+To end with, this chapter provides information on plans and policies in terms of what is intended to do in view of the current institutional and legal framework and the drivers of deforestation.
+Plans are more operational and they will be applied in the coming 5 to 11 years from now and include the roadmap for the implementation and operationalization of the countries Measurement, Reporting and Verification system1 (MRV).